DavidsIT-Site/Python3/00 Hello Universe/readme.md

 Visual Python with DRAKON charts; extremely simple and straightforward.
 ![foreach_ex.png](https://github.com/DavidsIT-Site/Python3/blob/master/00%20Hello%20Universe/foreach_ex.PNG)

+## Why?
+To push python understanding into the visual domain.

 ## Getting Started

 These instructions will get your copy of the project up and running on your local machine for development or testing purposes.